 In addition to savings targets for electricity utilities, several states have set targets for natural gas distribution companies.
 Leading natural gas efficiency programs in the nation are achieving 0.5% to 1% incremental annual natural gas savings per year after several years of running programs.
 Promoting efficiency and reducing customer bills are likely to be important to utilities for customer retention in the long term.
 In our policy analysis we assume savings 0.2% in 2011, 0.3% in 2012, etc., ramping up to annual targets of 1.0% in 2020 and thereafter each year through 2025.
 As discussed with the electricity program targets, the regulatory framework could allow other, complementary programs to contribute to the savings targets.
 We assume that industrial consumers would also contribute savings to help meet the targets (which we model as the 'manufacturing initiative' in our policy analysis), as well as other efforts such as a behavioral programs.
-Building codes could be another option to include in the near-future as programs ramp up if utilities make concerted contributions to code advancement, and could thus justify higher savings targets if code savings are allowed to contribute.
+Building codes could be another option to include in the near-future as programs ramp up if utilities make concerted contributes.